wren-lang/wren/doc/site/classes.markdown

 </pre>

-These attributes are metadata, they give you a way to annotate and store any additional information about a class, which you can then access at runtime.
+These attributes are metadata, they give you a way to annotate and store any additional information about a class, which you can optionally access at runtime.
 This information can also be used by external tools, to provide additional hints and information from code to the tool.